picosonic/js13k-2018/devdiary/diary.md

 Summary
 -------
+I really enjoyed the challenge of creating a JS game in 13kb in just a month (although I was done after about 3 weeks).
+The combination of the filesize and timescale were just about right.

 If I had more KBs remaining, I'd have continued by adding the following :

 * More types of enemy